COVID-19 lockdown business plan for eye care professionals

 Identify services you can offer off-premises

-Some ECPs offer services that they can provide without leaving their homes.
+Some ECPs offer services that they can provide without leaving their homes or sell materials that can be made available for pickup.
 Contact lenses, for example, are an opportunity for ECPs not-quite-prepared for telehealth to continue generating revenue while social distancing—a plan valued members of our Customer Advisory Board described to us.

 Use your EMR to determine who you’ve provided contact lens exams recently.
 Then identify which of those individuals still have benefits to use.
-This list of patients offers opportunity for you to continue collecting revenue while the coronavirus disruption remain.
 Reach out to these individuals and let them know they still have benefits they can use—specifically on their contacts.

 In order to continue processing contact lens claims for your patients all you need is:

-At a moment when every dollar counts and when ECPs find themselves with time on hand, a concerted effort to convert contact lens patients can help your practice generate much-needed revenue.
+At a moment when every dollar counts, a concerted effort to convert contact lens patients can help your practice generate much-needed revenue.
 It won't be what you had before the coronavirus began obstructing revenue streams, but every dollar counts.

 Find extra time to spend with your family